revitalk/mmp460/wordpress/_posts/2017-03-16-googlemap.md

 title: Google Map in WordPress
 ---

-**Step-by-step instructions to hard-code a google map with custom markers and popup info boxes in one of your WordPress site pages.
-The data for the markers locations and info boxes will be retrieved from a Json file.**
+**Step-by-step instructions to hard-code a google map with custom markers and popup info boxes in one ofthe pages of your WordPress site.
+The data for the markers' locations and info boxes will be retrieved from a Json file.**

 1. Copy [script.js](https://github.com/revitalk/google-maps-api-template) and place it in the js folder in your theme directory.
 1. Copy [markers.json](https://github.com/revitalk/google-maps-api-template) and place it in the root directory of your wordpress website.
 This way it will be easier for your client to find it and add or change locations and data.